MicrosoftDocs/dynamics365smb-docs/business-central/projects-powerbi-project-overview.md

 [!INCLUDE[applies-to-2024w2](includes/applies-to-2024w2.md)]

-The *Projects Overview* report showcases key metrics based on all ongoing projects for your organization and provides a high-level summary of key information.
+The **Projects Overview** report shows key metrics based on all ongoing projects for your organization and high-level summaries.

-This can highlight key metrics such as the % Invoiced, % Complete and other values which provide insights into how projects are tracking for your organizations.
+Use this report to investigate metrics such as the percent invoiced, percent complete, and other values that offer insights about the status your projects.

 :::image type="content" source="media/projects/project-overview.png" alt-text="Screenshot of the Projects Overview Power BI Report" lightbox="media/projects/project-overview.png":::

-## How to use the report
+## Use the report

-The *Project Overview* is designed to be used by leadership and project managers to provide them with high-level information on each project and overall organizational project information.
+Leadership and project managers use the report for high-level information about specific projects, and overall overview of the organization's projects.

-As someone on the leadership team, using the *Project Overview* you can get a bird's eye view of your organizations projects.
-This can show you overall progress of projects and breakdown your resourcing allocation per project manager.
-It shows you a high-level costing information so you can identify where you need to make changes and ensure as a whole the projects are under budget.
+People on leadership teams use the report to get a bird's eye view of your organizations projects.
+This view can show the overall progress of projects and break down your resource allocation per project manager.
+It shows high-level costing information, so you can identify where to make changes and ensure that projects are under budget.

-As a project manager,  you can use the *Project Overview* to gain a better understanding of the health of all your projects.
-This would highlight what is performing well and what isn't and where you can make changes to support this.
+Project managers use the report to gain a better understanding of the health of all your projects.
+The report helps them understand what's going well and what isn't, and where to make changes.

 <!-- ## Key Performance Indicators (KPIs)
 The *Project Overview* reoprt includes the following KPIs: